What is a CDN (Content Delivery Network)?

 Servers closest to the website visitor respond to the request.
 The CDN copies the website pages to a network of servers that are distributed at geographically different locations, caching the contents of the page.
 When a webpage that is part of a CDN is requested by a user, the CDN will go ahead and redirect the request from the originating site's server to a server in the CDN that is nearest to the user and deliver the cached content.
 Furthermore, CDNs will also communicate with the originating server to deliver any content that has not been earlier cached.
 The entire process of bouncing via CDNs is almost transparent to the user.
 The only way a user would get to know if a CDN has been accessed is if the delivered URL is found to be different than the URL that has been requested.

-Generally, benefits of using a CDN differ based on the size and requirements of an Internet property, and hence the most basic benefits for most users can be divided into four key components:
+Generally, the benefits of using a CDN differ based on the size and requirements of an Internet property, and hence the most basic benefits for most users can be divided into four key components:

 Reducing bandwidth costs

-Bandwidth consumption costs for website hosting is considered to be a primary expense for websites.
+Bandwidth consumption costs for website hosting are considered to be a primary expense for websites.
 Through caching and several other optimizations, CDNs are capable of reducing the amount of data an origin server is responsible for providing, thus lowering hosting costs for website owners.

 Increasing content availability and redundancy